 Free movies were shown in the plaza outside the Vancouver Art Gallery in the 800 block of West Georgia Street on the following dates in 2019.
 Future events will likely be similar.

-(Note: Times are approximate and details are subject to change.)
+(Note: Times are approximate and details were subject to change.)

 - Wednesday, July 3, 2019 – Clueless (at around 9:30 pm)